-Faraday cages are everywhere.
-There’s a good chance you use them regularly.
-You probably even own one.
-So what exactly is a Faraday cage, why are they so significant, and what’s the relationship between a Faraday cage and EMF safety?
+So, what exactly is a Faraday cage, and why is it so important?
+And what’s the relationship between a Faraday cage and EMF safety?

-With September 22 marking EMF Radiation Safety Day, we wanted to answer these questions.
-Because there’s a lot we can learn from Michael Faraday and how his groundbreaking invention can help to keep us safe in our everyday lives.
+With September 22 marking EMF Radiation Safety Day, I wanted to answer these questions because there’s a lot we can learn from Michael Faraday and how his groundbreaking invention helps to keep us safe in our everyday lives.

 September 22: EMF Radiation Safety Day